 As Editorial Director, Elijah Wolfson is responsible for supervising the development and execution of original content creation on MedicalDaily.com.
 He is passionate about exposing issues of health inequality both domestically and globally.
 Elijah is a New Jersey native who switched coasts to attend the University of California, Berkeley, from which he graduated with a BA in Rhetoric and Creative Writing.
 Before joining Medical Daily in 2012, Elijah was Editorial Director of Healthline.com, where he managed the site’s content strategy and execution.
 Elijah is also a contributor to the Atlantic, Al Jazeera America, Vice, and Huffington Post.

-Nadia is a writer, pop culture enthusiast, and current events aficionada.
+Nadia is responsible for managing the day-to-day editorial strategy for Medical Daily.
 She earned her Juris Doctorate from New York Law School in 2012.
 Prior to entering law school, she studied Media and Professional Communications as an undergraduate at the University of Pittsburgh.
 As a freelance writer, Nadia has been published in Newsweek, Clutch Magazine, Charged Magazine, and on OpposingViews.com.
 She also co-authored a legal backgrounder entitled Criminalizing Hate: America’s Legislative Response to Bias Crimes in 2011.

 Social & Content Marketing Manager

 Nalin is responsible for Medical Daily’s social media and content marketing strategy.
 He earned an MBA in marketing from Fordham University where he graduated summa cum laude.
 When he’s not obsessing over strategy, you can find him enjoying puns, craft beers, and high fives.